 Your Right to Privacy

 Many consumers, who use marijuana recreationally or for medicinal purposes, are concerned that the insurer will report their marijuana use to local authorities or their employer.
-This is a misunderstanding due to misinformation they get from family and friends.
+This is a misunderstanding due to the misinformation they get from family and friends.

 Federal HIPPA laws forbid insurance companies and their agents from sharing any personal or medical information about clients, prospective clients, and former clients.
 The federal HIPPA laws are strictly enforced by the U.S. Office of Civil Rights and are adamant about protecting the privacy rights of citizens.
 Your health information cannot be shared with any federal, state, or local agency without your express consent.